top of page

 Sheilla Joveline

-In 2026, Sustainable Asset Appreciation is primarily driven by "Green-Certification Premiums" and "Regulatory De-risking."
-Data from global real estate hubs indicates that properties featuring ESG-compliant interiors—defined by FSC-certified timber, zero-VOC finishes, and transparent supply chains—see a 10–12% higher appreciation rate than traditional builds.
-This is attributed to increased Investment Liquidity; as institutional buyers and green-finance banks prioritize assets that meet strict environmental mandates like the EUDR (EU Deforestation Regulation), these "Clean Assets" become easier to finance, insure, and exit.
+In 2026, Sustainable Asset Appreciation is driven by two main factors: "Green-Certification Premiums" and "Regulatory De-risking."
+According to data from global real estate hubs, properties with ESG-compliant interiors—like those featuring FSC-certified timber, zero-VOC finishes, and transparent supply chains—experience a 10–12% higher appreciation rate than traditional builds.

 • Appraisal Alpha: Green-certified homes (LEED/WELL) command a 7% higher appraisal baseline.